 Taking out a $10,000 unsubsidized loan means more than meets the eye.
 Don’t expect to owe $10,000 in 54 months, after four years of school and the typical six-month grace period.
 Every month, unsubsidized loans accrue interest, which can be huge for private loans, and is still significant for federal loans.
 This interest is added to your principal balance, typically every month or every year.
 Then, your new monthly interest rate is based off of the old balance plus the capitalized interest.
 The process repeats itself as long as you aren’t keeping the payments in check.

 What does this mean?
 You could end up paying anywhere from double to triple the original loan amount once everything is said and done.
 The smart option is to, at the very least, pay off your interest every month to keep your loan at sane levels.

 7. Do You Need a Private Loan?

 Only take out one of these if you absolutely have to.
-Private loans have much higher interest rates and less flexible repayment plans – for example, federal loans offer income-based repayment plans, which take into account your salary when calculating payments – while most private loans do not.
+Private loans have much higher interest rates and less flexible repayment plans – for example, federal loans offer income-driven repayment plans, which take into account your salary when calculating payments – while most private loans do not.